Python Classes and Objects

 There are also special attributes in it that begin with double underscores __.
 For example, __doc__ gives us the docstring of that class.

-When we define a class, a new class object is created with the same name.
-This class object allows us to access the different attributes and instantiate new objects of that class.
+As soon as we define a class, a new class object is created with the same name.
+This class object allows us to access the different attributes as well as to instantiate new objects of that class.

 class Person: